buelowp/cdipannoucer/README.md

 * Run with either an ESP32 or RPi Pico
 * Not require more than 8 GPIO (this one currently only uses 4)
 * Wide input voltage range
+* Allow for direct connection of indicator LEDs for the turnout.
+** This allows to wire up signals as an example, without the need for extra diodes/resistors along the wire run.

 ### What it doesn't currently do
 * Will not switch the turnout via a Loconet message